amrvac/amrvac/doc/python_yt_usage.md

 The `yt` frontend for AMRVAC was developed by Clément Robert and Niels Claes (who are also the current maintainers).
 The actual pull request for the frontend, including it in the main `yt` repository, was accepted on the 13th of November, 2019.

-Because the frontend is brand new, we would greatly appreciate any feedback or issues that you encounter.
+Because the frontend is brand new (and hence currently in beta), we would greatly appreciate any feedback or issues that you encounter.
 The most efficient ways to get in touch with us are either
 - [reporting issues on github](https://github.com/yt-project/yt/issues)
 - [joining yt's Slackspace](https://yt-project.org/doc/help/index.html#go-on-slack-or-irc-to-ask-a-question) (join channels #help and #amrvac)

+## Installing yt {#yt_installation}

+The [yt website](https://yt-project.org/doc/installing.html#getting-yt) has detailed instructions on how to install the `yt` package.
+Installation is possible through `conda`, `pip`, or building from source.

-### Current limitations & unsupported features
+## Current limitations & unsupported features {#limitations}

 - If dust fields are present (e.g. rhod1, md1...) they will be detected by `yt` but no units are currently attached to them.
 - `yt` supports particle data, but this has not (yet) been implemented in the AMRVAC frontend.
 This might come later.